balabhaskarudu/books-api/README.md

 ### install dependencies
 npm install mongoose cors express

-## give your mongodb connection string with your database name
+## give your mongodb connection string with your database name to create or modify any data in mongo DB